rhealbarnett/rf-transpond/README.md

 which calls `lapd_equil.m` and the transport solver script `transport_1d.m`, as well as the plotting routine, which saves an initial and final figure to `outputs/`.
 Running this example requires the functions

 - `pressure_source_stag.m`: calculates the grad pressure term on the right hand side of the velocity update equation,
 - `pond_source.m`: calculates the ponderomotive term on the right hand side of the velocity equation.
-In this specific example, the ponderomotive force is calculated using parallel gradients in all components of the electric field solution from `rf_wave_sol.m`, but this can be changed (details are contained in the function file),
+In this specific example, the ponderomotive force is calculated using parallel gradients in all components of the electric field solution from `rf_wave_sol.m`, but this can be changed (details are contained in the function file).

 as well as the previously listed `dielec_tens.m`, `plasma_freq.m` and `cyclo_freq.m`.
-The wave solver function `rf_wave_sol.m` is called inside the time stepping loop of `transport_1d.m`.
+The wave solver function `rf_wave_sol.m` is called inside the time stepping loop of `transport_1d.m`, providing the coupling between the plasma transport and cold plasma wave solvers.